qdrant/landing_page/qdrant-landing/content/documentation/fastembed/fastembed-splade.md

 ```
 ## Retrieve embeddings

 `sparse_embeddings_list` contains sparse embeddings for the documents provided earlier.
 Each element in this list is a `SparseEmbedding` object that contains the sparse vector representation of a document.
-Set the variable `index` to 0.
-This will retrieve data from the first document in the list.

 ```python
 index = 0